 - Except for ex officio members, the period of service shall normally be three years and the total period of continuous service shall not normally exceed six years.
 Members may be re-appointed or re-co-opted but in order to provide continuity, wherever possible periods of service will be arranged so that no more than half the members of the committee change in any one year.

 - Membership will normally start from 1 October.

-- In the absence of the Chairman, a person nominated by him or her shall be the chairman of the committee, failing this, a member of the committee elected by it for the occasion shall serve as chairman.
+- In the absence of the Chair, a person nominated by them shall be the chair of the committee, failing this, a member of the committee elected by it for the occasion shall serve as chair.

 - The Education Manager shall serve as secretary to the committee.